-MAXIM's only security based compensation arrangement, for the purposes of the rules of the Toronto Stock Exchange is the Stock Option Plan.
+MAXIM's only security-based compensation arrangement, for the purposes of the rules of the Toronto Stock Exchange is the Stock Option Plan.
 Amendments to the Stock Option Plan were last approved by Shareholders at a meeting of Shareholders held on May 22, 2013.
 The amendments to the Stock Option Plan, which were approved, consisted of amendments to Section 4.5 of the Stock Option Plan to provide that if the normal expiry date of any option falls within a black-out period or within twenty (20) business days following the end of any black-out period, then the expiry date of such options is extended to the date that is twenty (20) business days following the end of such black-out period.
 In accordance with the provisions of the Option Plan, Shareholder approval was not required for the amendments to the Put Right provisions of the Option Plan as described above.
-The Corporation's Stock Option Plan is considered to be a security based compensation arrangement, and the maximum number of Common Shares issuable pursuant to the Stock Option Plan is not a fixed number and instead, is equal to ten percent (10%) of the outstanding Common Shares.
-Section 613(a) of the Toronto Stock Exchange Company Manual provides that every three (3) years after the institution of a security based compensation arrangement, all unallocated rights, options or other entitlements under such arrangement, which do not have a fixed maximum number of securities issuable, must be approved by a majority of the issuer's directors and by the issuer's security holders, which was last approved by Shareholders at a meeting of Shareholders held on June 14, 2022.
-Information with respect to the Stock Option Plan as April 17, 2023 is as follows:
+The Corporation's Stock Option Plan is considered to be a securitybased compensation arrangement, and the maximum number of Common Shares issuable pursuant to the Stock Option Plan is not a fixed number and instead, is equal to ten percent (10%) of the outstanding Common Shares.
+Section 613(a) of the Toronto Stock Exchange Company Manual provides that every three (3) years after the institution of a security-based compensation arrangement, all unallocated rights, options or other entitlements under such arrangement, which do not have a fixed maximum number of securities issuable, must be approved by a majority of the issuer's directors and by the issuer's security holders, which was last approved by Shareholders at a meeting of Shareholders held on June 14, 2022 and is subject for consideration by the Shareholders for re-approval at the Meeting.
+Information with respect to the Stock Option Plan as April 21, 2025 is as follows: